WebAssembly/spec/document/core/text/instructions.rst

        &\Rightarrow& \X{in} \\
    \end{array}

-In addition, as a syntactic abbreviation, instructions can be written in :ref:`folded <text-foldedinstr>` form as S-expressions, to group them visually.
+In addition, as a syntactic abbreviation, instructions can be written as S-expressions in :ref:`folded <text-foldedinstr>` form, to group them visually.

 .. index:: index, label index